Between Maria Alm and Hinterthal: Seven kilometers of touring fun – two new trails – one destination

 THE TRAUDI TRAIL – PLAYFUL AND TECHNICAL

 Enthusiastic tour and trail riders will love the Hochkönig region even more.
-Those who want to descend from the Primbachsattel back towards Maria Alm will find the Traudi Trail, a varied, red-rated singletrack option – technically challenging but manageable.
-The trail rewards the climb with a mix of fast curves, short wooden walkways, small optional doubles, fin sharks, and some steeper sections.
+Now you'll love it even more.
+Those who want to descend from the Primbachsattel back towards Maria Alm will find the Traudi Trail a varied, red-rated singletrack option – technically demanding, but manageable.
+The trail rewards the uphill climb with a mix of fast corners, short wooden bridges, small optional doubles, shark fins, and some steeper sections.

 The character: playful, with attitude.
 It's not about speed, but about line, balance, and timing.
 The ride is flowing—but challenging.
 The surface alternates between forest floor, banked corners, and grippy, local gravel mix, with wooden elements placed at certain points that rhythmically structure the course.